Difference between Bull Market vs Bear Market

-Below is the top 7 difference between Bull Market vs Bear Market
+Below are the top 7 differences between Bull Market vs Bear Market.

 Key differences between Bull Market vs Bear Market

-Both Bull Market vs Bear Market are popular choices in the market; let us discuss some of the major Difference Between Bull Market vs Bear Market:
+Let us discuss some of the major differences between Bull Market vs Bear Market:

 - Bull Market is considered when there is a rise in the total performance of the market.
 Bear Market is when the market undergoes a huge decline in market performance.